WhiskyTangoFawks/LunarFalloutPlus/README.md

   * Having your config ini's synced to one-drive is known to cause issues.
 Try setting MO2 to use profile specific INIs in the profile manager dropdown.
   * Try alt-tabbing a couple times, or pressing enter or E several times.
 If you have a controller, try presing A (or whatever the default activation is)
   * If none of those work, try downloading this save file [Save File](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=342910&game_id=1151).
 Play through the value, and you can redo your character before exitting the vault.

-## Paid Content Addons
-### Creation Club Paint Jobs
- - If you want to use the creation club paint job support, copy the [required Creation Club paint jobs](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/CreationClubContent.md) files from your `fallout4/data directory` into a `[NODELETE] CreationClub Paint Jobs` mod folder, and download install the patch pack from the Nexus mod page.

- ### Radfall
- Interested in a more challenging survival experience?
-Check out [Radfall](https://www.patreon.com/posts/what-is-radfall-114027472)